Search gov.ie

 Service

-Death Benefit Scheme (under the Occupational Injuries Scheme)
+Death Benefit Scheme (under the Occupational Injuries Benefit Scheme)

-What the Death Benefit Scheme (under the Occupational Injuries Scheme) is
+What the Death Benefit Scheme (under the Occupational Injuries Benefit Scheme) is

-If a person dies because of an accident at work or from a disease that is related to their work, Death Benefit (under the Occupational Injuries Scheme) may be paid to their surviving spouse, civil partner or dependent child.
+If an insured person dies because of an accident at work or from a disease that is related to their work, Death Benefit (under the Occupational Injuries Benefit Scheme) may be paid to their surviving spouse, civil partner qualified cohabitant, or dependent child.

-Death Benefit may also be paid if, at the time of their death, the person was getting a Disablement Benefit assessed at 50% or more, regardless of the cause of death.
+Death Benefit may also be paid if, at the time of their death, the insured person was in receipt of Disablement Benefit assessed at 50% or more, regardless of the cause of death.

 The Death Benefit Scheme includes: